-Yesterday, you heard from FEMA’s Deputy Administrator, Eric Hooks, about one element of the Justice40 Initiative, the Building Resilient Infrastructure and Communities or BRIC program, and the twofold increase of available funding – to 2.3 billion dollars – for Fiscal Year 2022.
+Yesterday, you heard from FEMA’s Deputy Administrator, Eric Hooks, about one element of the Justice40 Initiative, the Building Resilient Infrastructure and Communities or BRIC program, and the twofold increase of available funding – to $2.3 billion – for Fiscal Year 2022.

 This program will help communities increase their resilience to extreme weather events and natural disasters by helping them to prepare beforehand through research-supported, proactive investments.